-I used to bring Xero shoe sandals with me, but quickly I got tired of getting straps and connectors all done before being able to move around.
+I used to bring Xero shoe sandals with me, but quickly I got tired of getting straps and connectors all done before moving around.

 This is where Crocs shine in that they are so easy to take on and off with just a simple heel slide for camp chores and moving around.

-You can be in your tent and have them quickly off so you can get some air to your feet, or if you need to make a quick trip outside the Crocs go on in seconds.
+You can be in your tent and have them quickly off to get some air to your feet, or if you need to make a quick trip outside, the Crocs go on in seconds.